theycallme-batman/The-Burger-House/README.md

 - **Apache Kafka**: For real-time data streaming.
 - **Databricks**: For data processing, transformation, and integration.
 - **Azure Data Lake Storage (ADLS)**: For storing raw data.
-- **SQL Server**: For storing transformed data and acting as a data source for the dashboard.
+- **Snowflake**: For storing transformed data in a data warehouse and acting as a data source for the dashboard.
 - **Azure Data Factory (ADF)**: For orchestrating data transformations and ETL processes.
 - **Dashboard Tool**: Used for creating visual reports and insights (e.g., Power BI).